 Short luteal phase or short menstrual cycles (25 days or less) or more frequent cycles, migraines especially menstrual migraines, breast pain and bloating before your period, heavier flow, irregular cycles, miscarriages.

-Here are some of the symptoms of pregnenolone steal, which are of course very similar to the symptoms of low estrogen, testosterone and progesterone: depression, fatigue, anxiety, hair loss, facial and body hair growth, headaches, dizziness, brain fog, poor memory, low libido, vaginal dryness, breast swelling and tenderness, fibrocystic breasts, thyroid disorders, osteoporosis, PMS, dry or wrinkly skin, urinary tract infections, endometriosis, uterine fibroids, weight gain (or resistance to weight loss), water retention, bloating, sleep disturbances, mood changes, irregular periods, loss of periods (amenorrhea), heavy periods, and infertility.
+Here are some of the symptoms of pregnenolone steal: depression, fatigue, anxiety, hair loss, facial and body hair growth, headaches, dizziness, brain fog, poor memory, low libido, vaginal dryness, breast swelling and tenderness, fibrocystic breasts, thyroid disorders, osteoporosis, PMS, dry or wrinkly skin, urinary tract infections, endometriosis, uterine fibroids, weight gain (or resistance to weight loss), water retention, bloating, sleep disturbances, mood changes, irregular periods, loss of periods (amenorrhea), heavy periods, and infertility.

 Fortunately, there is a fix for this!
-First and foremost, STOP STRESSING!
-Obviously easier said than done, but ensure that you are taking time to yourself to decompress and unwind.
+First and foremost, try to reduce your stress.
 The present world is filled with stress, that’s non-negotiable.
 But how you respond and react to stress is entirely in your control.
 Practice managing your daily stressors with ease.
 Some of my favorite tools for this are: restorative yoga, long slow walks in nature, hot baths, a massage … whatever else brings your unique soul pleasure!
 This may be one of the most important things you can do to optimize your health.

 Getting your full 8-10 hours of sleep every night is another way to offset stress – while you sleep your body is able to take the time to ‘fix’ itself.
 Consistent, adequate, and unmedicated sleep is critical.
 I suggest sleeping in a dark, quiet room.
 Remove all electronics and gadgets, and get to bed early!
 Engaging in some daily exercise – outside – will help you get better quality sleep as well – and exercise is GREAT for managing stress!

-Actively decreasing stress will help support optimal progesterone, testosterone and estrogen levels which is critical for ideal hormone balance, fertility and pregnancy.
+While there’s no way to avoid experiencing occasional stress, it IS possible to help reduce stress and keep your hormones from becoming imbalanced.
+Decreasing stress will help support optimal progesterone, testosterone and estrogen levels, all of which are critical for ideal hormone balance, fertility, and pregnancy.

 Looking to have a more in-depth conversation about your hormonal wellbeing?
 Schedule a consultation with me!